 Back to top

 To ensure safe and secure transport and disposal of your fats and grease, put the cooled oil and grease from fryers, pots or pans in a sealed container such as a plastic milk jug.
-At the disposal tank, slowly pour the cooking into the collection container to avoid splatters.
-Be sure to close the community collection tank lid when finished.
+At the disposal tank, slowly pour the cooking oil into the collection container to avoid splatters.
+Be sure to close the tank's lid when finished.
 Take your own containers back home for reuse or disposal and leave nothing behind but the cooking oil you deposited.

-This collection site if for cooking oil only.
-NO motor oil.
+This collection site is for cooking oil only.
+NO motor oil or other petroleum products.
+Thank you!

 Back to top